Neuroinclusive design

+Spectrum nature of neurodevelopmental disabilities

-Neurodevelopmental conditions exist on spectrums, leading to variations in behavioral patterns between individuals with the same condition.
+Neurodevelopmental disabilities exist on spectrums, leading to variations in behavioral patterns between individuals with the same disability.
 Therefore, different individuals often harbor unique environmental preferences, specifically concerning volume, color, spatial availability, simplicity, and pressure from societal interactions.
 Over recent years, an increasing attentiveness towards neuroinclusivity has encouraged companies and academic institutions to modify products and workspaces to accommodate the neurodivergent community.

-Design Models Used in Education
+Design models used in education

 According to the United Nations Department of Economic and Social Affairs, a key goal for sustainability includes offering equal educational opportunities for all humans.
 This sustainability issue connects neuroinclusive design directly to improving academic support systems to provide proper accommodations for neurodivergent individuals across spectrums.

 Many institutions use foundational academic neuroinclusive design structures to guide students' education.
 One of the more commonly known models includes the strength-based model or strength-based practice.
 The strength-based model focuses on an individual's capabilities rather than their weaknesses, allowing individuals to control their improvement in specific areas.
 Higher education facilities often merge a strength-based model with specializations, customizing accommodations based on the students' academic interests.
 On one hand, researchers explain that the strength-based model retains limitations, especially when supporting neurodivergent students.
 The strength-based model's emphasis on specialization may contribute to the misconception that all neurodivergent individuals display exceptional capabilities within specific fields (e.g., foreign language inquisition or mathematical analysis).
 These notions can decrease the strength-based model's effectiveness while also potentially making educational accommodations more burdensome for neurodivergent students.

 Some institutions also focus on improving physical learning environments to promote equal educational opportunities for the neurodivergent community.
 An approach that advances these goals includes the Autism SPACE Framework, a system that outlines specific conditions that designers must consider prior to workspace or product development.
 Within the Autism SPACE Framework, the acronym "SPACE" refers to sensory needs, predictability, acceptance, community, and empathy as five essential principles in an area that provides strong support for autistic individuals.
 Additionally, the core values represented through the Autism SPACE Framework encourage further advancements in neuroinclusive design outside the classroom setting, including office workspaces or communal social spaces, to support neurodivergent individuals beyond those who are autistic.